Life Insurance Plan: Why is it not a good investment option?

 In my opinion Pure Insurance policies like Term Plans make much more sense as they offer high coverage at nominal rates which enables Individual to diversify rest of the fund in other financial products with better returns.

-Life Insurance Plans do provide financial protection along with lumpsum benefits but as far as investment and return of investment (ROI) is concerned it is not a viable option.
+Life Insurance Plan do provide financial protection along with lumpsum benefits but as far as investment and return of investment (ROI) is concerned it is not a viable option.

 Participating Insurance Plans